Friday, December 30, 2016

 Legends Of Valour

-The journey begins in the city of Mitteldorf in search of our missing cousin, Sven.
+Our journey begins in the city of Mitteldorf as we are in search of our missing cousin, Sven.
 He previously set out to find his fortune and is now missing - what an idiot.
 Anyhow, it's been far too long since anybody heard from him and thus, our adventure begins.
-Firstly, you should design your character's appearance, clothing, and armament.
+Yes, that storyline is a little lame but it leads you into a world fresh and full of strife.

-This means you can choose to be human, dwarf or elf with each offering a different style and objectives.
+Firstly, you should design your character's appearance that includes clothing and armament.
+This means you can choose to be human, dwarf or elf and each type offers a different gameplay style and alternative outcomes.
 Select hair, eyes, nose and so on to create your demi-god or perhaps your character will end up looking like a freak?

 Get lost ...in an amazing world!

 Once you're dandy, enter the city and heed the advice from the friendly local who pops up for a chat.
 I would first advise you to take the time to explore and familiarise yourself with your surroundings because this is such a massive place and you will need necessary amenities, like safe lodgings, income, beer to sup, and grub to nosh.
+It's pen & paper time!

 Chill, relax, chat with the yocals